lpmi-13/mongo-dungeon/README.md

 - we need to restart the entire mongo process, but with the flag to not build the index (this is version dependent, so maybe we won't keep this scenario)
 - etc.

+## Next Steps

+- automate setup of admin users for the mongodb_exporter to use
+- automate connecting from the exporters to the respective mongodb instances using the credentials generated
+- add a prom/prometheus container that scrapes the metrics from the exporters
+- add a grafana container that uses the prometheus server as a data source
+- try to scale this to maybe 3-5 replicasets (that should be feasible on a modern laptop)
+- get a start script that randomizes which scenario is triggered
+- create a web UI that contains links to the dashboards, some fake alerts, and information about how to connect to the mongo clusters

 ## Architecture

 We would usually run the mongodb_exporter in the same VM as the mongo process, but since we're going to try and use containers, we're just going to have one of the containers run the exporter, and point that at the container running the mongod process.